Veterans Affairs Healthcare System Substance Use Disorders (SUD) - El Paso Texas

 Veterans Affairs Healthcare System Substance Use Disorders (SUD) - El Paso, TX

-Veterans Affairs Healthcare System Substance Use Disorders sud is treatment facility located at 5001 North Piedras Street in the 79930 zip code in El Paso, TX that offers medication assisted substance use treatment.
-It accepts people with co-occurring substance use and mental disorders, domestic violence victims and veterans into its treatment program.
-Veterans Affairs Healthcare System Substance Use Disorders sud provides naltrexone administration, buprenorphine maintenance and buprenorphine detox to adults and young adults.
-Some of the treatment approaches used by Veterans Affairs Healthcare System Substance Use Disorders sud consist of dialectical behavior therapy, 12-step facilitation and rational emotive behavioral therapy.
+Veterans Affairs Healthcare System Substance Use Disorders sud is treatment center located at 5001 North Piedras Street in the 79930 zip code in El Paso, TX that offers medication assisted treatment for addiction.
+It accepts adult men, people with trauma and veterans into its treatment program.
+Veterans Affairs Healthcare System Substance Use Disorders sud provides buprenorphine detox, relapse prevention from naltrexone and naltrexone administration to young adults and adults.
+Some of the treatment approaches used by Veterans Affairs Healthcare System Substance Use Disorders sud consist of trauma-related counseling, anger management and substance use counseling.

 Address: 5001 North Piedras Street, El Paso, TX 79930